Ag-nes/Delani_studio/README.md

 Javascript

 ## Contact Info
-Incase you need to converse with me, do not hesitate to reach out to me via my personal email;
+Incase you need to converse with me, do not hesitate to reach out to me via my personal email at [faithagnes2@gmail.com]
-Email ; faithagnes2@gmail.com
-Phone ; +254790279917

 ## Licence
-*Copyright MIT ©2021-Agnes Okutoyi**
+* Copyright MIT ©2021-Agnes Okutoyi**